mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

 5. Start the MS1 imaging run.
 6. Copy the raw data to a powerful data analysis machine (Windows and Linux support Bruker raw data)
 7. Analyse the MS1 data and filter it to your liking ( see [imaging worflow](../imagingworkflow/imaging-workflow.md)).
-If your IMS seperation allows, filter for
+If your IMS separation allows, filter for
    [isotopic peaks](../../module_docs/filter_isotope_filter/isotope_filter.md).
 8. Run the [SIMSEF scheduler](../../module_docs/tools_simsef/simsef.md).
 Using the preview, evaluate the fragmentation schedules and optimise the parameters.
 Check the task manager for running tasks.
 The scheduling may need some time.
+    - In SIMSEF for timsControl versions 4.1, 5.0, and 5.1 the path of the exported schedule must not contain any spaces and must be the same on the analysis and the instrument computer
+    - In SIMSEF for timsControl 6.1 this limitation does not exist
-9. Copy the schedule to the instrument computer. (**Must be the same path as selected on the analysis computer, not including spaces or special characters**)
+9. Copy the schedule to the instrument computer. (**Must be the same path as selected on the analysis computer, not including spaces or special characters**, unless you are using timsControl 6.1)
 10. Load the instrument method, you want to acquire the MS2 spectra with.
 Make sure the method is appropriate for your expected fragment ion m/z range.
     - Disable MALDI mode, enable PASEF mode, ensure that "advanced" is disabled for the collision